[Guide] Why you need sales enablement in your organization

 How valuable is sales data if sales reps don’t know how to use it?
 What good is a sales team if the best salesperson has to do all the work?
 The success of sales enablement critically depends on sales leadership and management.

-From pillars 1 & 2 above, sales reps need to be consistently updated, trained, and educated on sales enablement operations.
-Successful sales enablement platforms will actually incorporate sales training within the enablement process.
-Sales enablement educates sales reps on data analytics and reporting, ensuring there is a company-wide understanding of which metrics are measured.
+From pillars 1 and 2 above, sales reps must be consistently updated, trained, and educated on sales enablement operations.
+Successful sales enablement platforms will incorporate sales training into the enablement process.
+Sales enablement also educates sales reps on data analytics and reporting, ensuring a company-wide understanding of which metrics are measured.

-Additionally, sales teams must know how to access the right buyer information from the content management and CRM integration systems.
-If sellers do not know how to access the right information in an efficient way, then seller effectiveness is reduced.
+Additionally, sales teams must know how to efficiently access the correct buyer information from the content management and CRM integration systems.
+If sellers do not know how to access the right information efficiently, their effectiveness will be reduced.

-By educating all sales reps on the sales enablement process and tools, there is no need to rely on the best sellers to win deals.
-Therefore, training and education are necessary to bring more efficiency and effectiveness into the sales cycle.
+Educating all sales reps on the sales enablement process and tools means there is no need to rely on the best sellers to win deals.
+Therefore, training and education are necessary to improve the sales cycle’s effectiveness.

-Sales enablement training is often tied to sales operations and change management.
-Education is key for maintaining an adaptable, flexible, and reliable sales process as companies rapidly grow.
-A strong tie between sales enablement and sales operations will benefit all future organizational change management projects.
-Properly educating sales teams will lead to better employee retention and, therefore, create a stronger sales force.
+Sales enablement training is often linked to sales operations and change management.
+Education is key to maintaining an adaptable, flexible, and reliable sales process as companies rapidly grow.
+A strong link between sales enablement and sales operations will benefit all future organizational change management projects.
+Properly educating sales teams will improve employee retention and, therefore, create a stronger sales force.

 How to choose the right sales enablement solution?

-Using sales enablement successfully inside your organization is just as challenging as choosing the right sales enablement tool.
-From the early sales stages of discovery and prospecting to the final stages of closing a deal, sales enablement drastically speeds up each stage in the sales process in order to shorten sales cycles.
+From the early sales stages of discovery and prospecting to the final stages of closing a deal, sales enablement drastically speeds up each stage in the sales process to shorten sales cycles.

-Sales enablement and technology solutions exist in each stage of the funnel; however, the majority of sales platforms can provide solutions for multiple stages.
-Rarely do sales enablement tools successfully capture the entire sales cycle.
-Therefore, choose a sales enablement platform that aligns with the sales strength of the organization.
-Use CRMs and other sales technology integrations to supplement the sales enablement platform.
+Sales enablement and technology solutions exist in each funnel stage; however, most sales platforms can provide solutions for multiple stages.
+Sales enablement tools rarely successfully capture the entire sales cycle.
+Therefore, choose a sales enablement platform that aligns with the organization’s sales strengths.
+CRMs and other sales technology integrations can be used to supplement the platform.

-For example, if a sales team works in lead management and specializes in prospecting, connecting, and engaging, then selecting an end-of-the-sales-cycle sales enablement solution would be best.
+For example, if a sales team specializes in lead management and prospecting, connecting, and engaging, it would be best to select an end-of-the-sales-cycle sales enablement solution.

 Considerations when choosing sales enablement technology